 Martin McTague, Chairman of the FSB

-Many small businesses have already been forced to put up prices to cope with rising costs.
+Many small companies have already been forced to put up prices to cope with rising costs.
 However, according to the Barclay’s SME Barometer, over a quarter of businesses surveyed are concerned that rising prices will make them less competitive.

 And while the help announced in the cost of living package will ease the pressure on household budgets somewhat.
 The majority of households will only receive a £400 grant to help with energy bills this autumn.